Before You Begin

 - You can add a cluster only to a protection group that includes Microsoft Active Directory objects.
 You cannot add clusters to protection groups that include individual computers or computers specified in a CSV file.

 - [Not applicable to protection groups with a flexible scope] To deploy Veeam Installer Service and Veeam Agent for Microsoft Windows on a protected computer, Veeam Backup & Replication uses the administrative share (admin$) of the target computer.
 An account that you plan to use to connect to a computer included in the protection group must have access to the administrative share.

-- Veeam Backup & Replication does not support usage of a Linux account with the modified PS1 shell variable to connect to a computer included in the protection group.
+- Veeam Backup & Replication does not support usage of a Linux account for which system settings modify shell output results to connect to a computer included in the protection group.
 For example, this includes Linux accounts with the modified PS1 shell variable.